Research in the School of Education

 For general enquiries and more information on the PhD, please contact Dr Roger Levy, Associate Dean (Research) at the School of Education.

-For more about the EdD, please contact Dr Jon Berry, EdD Programme Director.
+For more about the EdD, please contact Dr Karen Smith, EdD Programme Director.